rht-labs/tech-exercise/tests/README.md

 - [X] add a tidy function to delete all ocp resources at end of tests
 - [ ] add a tidy function to delete all git resources at end of tests

+- [ ] waits on resources .. e.g for nexus, jenkins pods - ho do we sync this ? hardcode between tests ?